jcftang/jcftang.github.com/source/_posts/2013-08-01-accelerating-development-and-deployments-with-ansible.markdown

 finding and development process.

-I'm not too sure what the team think, since we're moving quite fast and Ansible has allowed us to do so due to its ease of use.
+I'm not too sure what the team think, since we're moving quite fast and Ansible has allowed us to do so due to its ease of use, well it has at least let me do so anyway.